Interdisciplinary Graduate Student Conference

 Made possible by a grant from the Andrew W. Mellon Foundation.

-The Mahindra Humanities Center invites all Harvard graduate students to submit a proposal to coordinate an Interdisciplinary Graduate Student Conference.
+The Mahindra Center will once again welcome all Harvard graduate students to submit a proposal to coordinate an Interdisciplinary Graduate Student Conference in 2016.
+Details will be announced in August 2016.
 Funding for the conference will be available up to the amount of $7,500.
-The conference should take place during the 2014-15 academic year.
+The conference should take place during the 2016-17 academic year.

 - Proposal submissions should consist of a one- to two-page description, outlining the proposed theme, structure, timeline, keynote speaker (if applicable), and well thought-out budget.